Syslog Server Profile Configuration Object

 Container Management

-- Always specify exactly one container type (folder, snippet, or device) in operations
+- Always specify exactly one container type (folder, snippet, or device)

-- Use consistent container references across operations for the same profiles
+- Use consistent container references across operations

 - Consider environment-specific folder structures for organization